andmoredev/andmoredev/content/blog/lambda_durable_functions.md

 Let’s walk through the operations.

-* WaitForCallback - The duration was 9 minutes and 43 seconds.
+* **WaitForCallback** - The duration was 9 minutes and 43 seconds.
 That is how long it took to write a few of the paragraphs above, and then press the “Send success” button.
-* Wait - As expected, this took the 5 seconds we had configured it for.
+* **Wait** - As expected, this took the 5 seconds we had configured it for.
-* Parallel - This operation groups all sub-operations under it, making them easier to track.
+* **Parallel** - This operation groups all sub-operations under it, making them easier to track.

 ![Parallel operation](/img/lambda-durable-functions/parallel.png)

-* Map - Similarly to the parallel step, it will group all of the iterations under it.
+* **Map** - Similarly to the parallel step, it will group all of the iterations under it.

 ![Map operation](/img/lambda-durable-functions/map.png)

-* WaitForCondition - The special emphasis here is that it has a 2 in Retries.
+* **WaitForCondition** - The special emphasis here is that it has a 2 in Retries.
 This means it had to iterate twice before the condition was met.
-* ChainedInvoke - Not too much to see for this step.
+* **ChainedInvoke** - Not too much to see for this step.
 It simply invoked the Lambda function and continued on.
-* RunInChildContext - This one also groups all the child operations under it.
+* **RunInChildContext** - This one also groups all the child operations under it.
 ![Run in child context operation](/img/lambda-durable-functions/runinchildcontext.png)

 This allows you to see the different operations and how they look in the console.
 You can get this information using the CLI or the SDK, and create your own visualizations if necessary.

 ## Wrap Up

 Woah!
 That was a lot!
-We went over the setup to enable and deploy a durable function, as well as how to build a workflow that uses all of the currently supported durable operations.
+We went through the setup to enable and deploy a durable function, as well as how to build a workflow that uses all of the currently supported durable operations.

 The fact that I am now able to create long-running workflows where I can include any npm dependency directly without having to explicitly call external Lambda functions is a huge win compared to what we've been doing with Step Functions.